 Next, take a look at who is already doing sexuality education in your community, and see what you can learn from them.
 One of the best places for this is your local Planned Parenthood affiliate.
 Many Planned Parenthoods have libraries packed with great information on sexuality, trainings on sexuality-related topics, and opportunities to volunteer.
 For example, the Planned Parenthood League of Massachusetts offers a Sexuality Education Certification Series.
 Other agencies that might have opportunities for training and volunteering are HIV/AIDS service organizations; gay, lesbian, bisexual, and transgender groups; and agencies that work with youth.
 You might try calling different agencies and setting up "informational interviews" with staff there to learn about what they do and see if there are ways you can get training, volunteer, borrow materials, shadow an educator, etc.

 If you're lucky enough to live in or near the handful of cities with feminist sex toy and bookstores, they can also provide great opportunities for browsing, taking classes, and talking to the staff.
-Stores like these pride themselves on being friendly, well-lit, sex-positive, and welcoming to women and LGBT people (as well as men and heterosexuals).
-Many of them are owned by women.
+Stores like these pride themselves on being friendly, well-lit, sex-positive, and welcoming to people of all genders and sexual orientations.
 Those cities include: